elunna/nerfhack-changelog/README.md

 * The Master Assassin is stronger, faster, sees invisible, resists sleep, and gets one additional attack.
 * Yeenoghu's magic missile attack has been buffed to 6d6 (Evil)
 * Vlad gets stoning resistance.
+* King Arthur gets a full suite of resistances.

 #### Medusa
 Inspired by EvilHack, Medusa gets an overall difficulty boost: